moby/moby/docs/reference/glossary.md

 you to manage the lifecycle of the container performing additional operations after the container is created.

+## libnetwork

+libnetwork provides a native Go implementation for creating and managing container network namespaces and other network resources.
+It manage the networking lifecycle of the container performing additional operations after the container is created.

 ## link

 links provide an interface to connect Docker containers running on the same host